Merging White Dwarf Binaries Produce Type Ia Supernovae in Elliptical Galaxies: Host Galaxies

 Fig.~\ref{fig:mstar-sfmr} shows the galaxy masses and SFRs for the \snia hosts color-coded by bimodality, The bimodal \sneia occur almost exclusively in massive ($\logMstar \simeq 11$~dex), quiescent ($\logSFR \lesssim -0.5$~dex) galaxies.
 The exception is the tentatively bimodal SN~2002er which occurs in a star-forming host.
 Two of the bimodal \sneia, SNe~2007on and 2011iv, share the same host galaxy NGC~1404.

 I use the Kolmogorov-Smirnov (K-S) test to quantify whether the host properties of bimodal and non-bimodal \sneia differ.
 Fig.~\ref{fig:CDFs} shows the cumulative distribution functions (CDFs) for \logMstar, \logSFR, and \logsSFR including the corresponding K-S $p$-values.
-The SFR and sSFR distributions in particular show that the null hypotheses of no correlation between host-galaxy property and bimodality can be rejected at $>99.9\%$ confidence. \citet{leroy2019} note that their calibrations for SFR (and thus sSFR) likely overestimate the true values for passive galaxies ($\logsSFR \lesssim -11$~dex) because star-forming galaxies dominate their calibration sample.
+The SFR and sSFR distributions in particular show that the null hypotheses of no correlation between host-galaxy property and bimodality can be rejected at ${>99.9\%}$ confidence. \citet{leroy2019} note that their calibrations for SFR (and thus sSFR) likely overestimate the true values for passive galaxies ($\logsSFR \lesssim -11$~dex) because star-forming galaxies dominate their calibration sample.
 Reducing the SFR for these galaxies would further separate the bimodal \sneia from the majority of \snia hosts.

 The presence of \sneia without bimodal profiles in these massive ellipticals agrees with viewing-angle effects obscuring asymmetry in some systems.
-If I just consider \sneia with hosts within $1\sigma$ of $\logsSFR \leq-11$~dex, $P_{\rm bm} =8/14~(57\%)$ of these \sneia show bimodal profiles.
-The observed fraction of bimodal \sneia $P_{\rm bm}$ is related to the critical viewing angle by
+If I just consider \sneia with hosts with $\logsSFR \leq-10.8$~dex \citep{rigault2020}, $P_{\rm bim} =8/15~(53\%)$ of these \sneia show bimodal profiles.
+The observed fraction of bimodal \sneia $P_{\rm bim}$ is related to the critical viewing angle by

 where $f$ is the `true' fraction of bimodal \sneia.
 Explosions from violent mergers and collisions are expected to exhibit strong asymmetries, especially in the inner ejecta probed by the nebular Fe and Co features \citep[e.g., ][]{pakmor2013, dong2015}.
 For $f\equiv1$, $\theta_c \simeq35^\circ$, and this requires that most, if not all, \sneia in $\logsSFR \lesssim -11$~dex galaxies are intrinsically bimodal.

-However, the `tentative bimodal' SN~2002er occurs in a host along the star-forming sequence which suggests some overlap between progenitor scenarios \citep[see, e.g., ][]{briday2022}.
+The dearth of bimodal events in star-forming hosts is intriguing because these galaxies have a mixture of young and old stellar populations.
+SN~2002er is the sole (tentative) bimodal \snia in a star-forming host in Fig.~\ref{fig:mstar-sfmr} and viewing-angle effects likely obscures bimodality in an additional $1-2$ events (cf. Eq.~\ref{eq:theta}).
+This implies ${(2\pm1)/38\sim 5\%}$ (95-percentile confidence interval ${1-16\%}$) of \sneia in star-forming hosts are produced by mergers, using the same sSFR cutoff from \citet{rigault2020}.